-While using hardware mounted gate at the top of the stairs, you could compliment it with pressure mounted gates at the bottom.
+While using hardware mounted gate at the top of the stairs, you can complement it with pressure mounted gates at the bottom.

-Considering the length of the room or the area outdoor you want to be sealed off from your baby (for example the swimming pool area), the Extra Wide baby gate would be your best buy.
+Considering the length of the room or the outdoor area (for example the swimming pool area), the extra wide baby gate will be your best buy.

-Our major focus, however, is on the extra wide baby gates.
+The major focus of this article, however, is on the extra wide baby gates.

 Retractable Extra Wide Baby Gates

-When opening a retractable extra wide baby gate, it rolls into the hinge at the wall, almost the way sliding doors work.
-This feature makes it close to invisible.
+Retractable extra wide baby gates are usually hardware mounted gates.
+They are mounted with brackets to door posts or posts at the head of the stairs.
+These brackets are nearly invisible, strong, and durable.
+When opening the gates, they roll into the hinge at the wall, almost the way sliding doors work.
+This feature makes them close to invisible.
 They are perfect for areas with high traffic in your house.

 Some retractable extra wide baby gates need to be manually rewound, while some are easy and automated.
-You don’t have the cumbersome stress of pushing open jammed gates when walking through because they simply roll into the bracket in the wall.
-They are usually strong because they are made of light metal, simple and quick to install.
+You will not face the cumbersome stress of pushing open jammed gates when walking through because they simply roll into the bracket in the wall.
+They are usually strong as they are made of light metal.
+They are also simple and quick to install.